ishanshah001/everyday-notes/README.md

 # 📊 Math in Finance

-A daily collection of lecture notes and learnings on mathematical foundations used in quantitative finance, stochastic processes, and financial modeling.
+A daily collection of lecture notes and learnings.

 ## 📆 Daily Learning Log